For SellersIndustry Guide

 What Buyers Look For: Key Value Drivers in Roofing and Specialty Contracting

 Buyers in the roofing and specialty contracting sectors are highly discerning, seeking businesses that offer sustainable growth, predictable cash flows, and operational excellence.
-Understanding these key value drivers is paramount for owners aiming to maximize their sale price [4].
+Understanding these critical value drivers is paramount for owners aiming to maximize their sale price [4].

 1. Recurring Revenue and Service-Oriented Business Model